-- For health foods/food supplements/traditional medicines, the following prerequisites must be satisfied: - (a) Submit a product registration approval with the National Pharmaceutical Control Bureau (NPCB), Ministry of Health; - (b) If the product certified as "Registration Not Required" or categorised as "Food", the product must be referred to and received classification letter from the Food Safety and Quality Division (FSQD), and it is in compliance with labelling regulation under the Ministry of Health; and - Display the approval serial number of the Medicine Advertisement Board, Ministry of Health on all brochures/advertisement print materials of health food/ traditional medicines with medical claims. - Cosmetic products must be registered and in compliance with the Regulation 29 of the Control of Drugs and Cosmetics Regulation, 1984 in relation to the Cosmetics Notification Implementation and this regulation shall be enforced by Ministry of Health effective as of 1 January 2008. - Petroleum based product must possess the PDA (Petroleum Development Act, 1974) licence. - Electrical products must obtain approval from the Energy Commission and for certain electrical products must obtain the import and manufacturing approval from the Department of Electricity and Gas Supply. - Health care services programmes must be registered with the Medical Practice Division, Ministry of Health. - The marketing plan presentation session shall only be attended by the board of directors or shareholders of the company.
+- For health foods/food supplements/traditional medicines, the following prerequisites must be satisfied: - Submit a product registration approval with the National Pharmaceutical Regulatory Agency (NPRA), Ministry of Health (MOH); - If the product certified as "Registration Not Required" or categorised as "Food", the product must be referred to and received classification letter from the Food Safety and Quality Division (FSQD), and it is in compliance with labelling regulation under the MOH. - Display the approval serial number of the Medicine Advertisement Board, MOH on all brochures/advertisement print materials of health food/ traditional medicines with medical claims.

+- Cosmetic products must be registered and in compliance with the Regulation 29 of the Control of Drugs and Cosmetics Regulation, 1984 in relation to the Cosmetics Notification Implementation and this regulation shall be enforced by MOH effective as of 1 January 2008. - Petroleum based product must possess the PDA (Petroleum Development Act, 1974) licence. - Electrical products must obtain approval from the Energy Commission and for certain electrical products must obtain the import and manufacturing approval from the Department of Electricity and Gas Supply. - Health care services programmes must be registered with the Medical Practice Division, MOH. - The marketing plan presentation session shall only be attended by the board of directors or shareholders of the company.